 Tuesday 5 October | HIL D Foyer (in front of HIL D 57.1) | Exhibition Opening and Apéro

 Prof. Tom Avermaete and Dr. Irina Davidovici in conversation with Asst.
 Prof. Dr. Vanessa Grossman, TU Delft, Tapio Snellman, filmmaker, London and Dr. Mariana Wilderom, FAU–USP, Sao Paulo

 Exhibition: 5 October – 22 October 2021

-Under the umbrella of the not-for-profit private institution Sesc (Serviço Social do Comércio), more than thirty social welfare centres provide affordable cultural, leisure, health and educational facilities to all inhabitants in the region of São Paolo.
+Under the umbrella of the not-for-profit private institution Sesc (Serviço Social do Comércio), more than thirty social welfare centres provide affordable cultural, leisure, health and educational facilities to all inhabitants in the region of São Paulo.
 A substantial network of Sesc centres becomes an agency for the production of city life in the various neighbourhoods.
-The exhibition focuses on the Sesc as collective actor in the everyday life of São Paolo, asking how the architecture of these urban figures contributes to the everyday life of citizens.
-The exhibit will feature six Sesc Centres, covering a variety of functions and configurations, including Sesc Pompeia, Lina Bo Bardi’s factory for the production of city life, and the recent SESC 24 de Maio, designed by Paolo Mendes da Rocha and MMBB Arquitetos as a 14-storey mammoth lodged in the dense urban fabric.
-These case studies are accompanied by the Social Archive that recorded the voices, stories and visual testimonials of Sesc users during the XII International Architecture Biennial of São Paolo in 2019.
+The exhibition focuses on the Sesc as collective actor in the everyday life of São Paulo, asking how the architecture of these urban figures contributes to the everyday life of citizens.
+The exhibit will feature six Sesc Centres, covering a variety of functions and configurations, including Sesc Pompeia, Lina Bo Bardi’s factory for the production of city life, and the recent SESC 24 de Maio, designed by Paulo Mendes da Rocha and MMBB Arquitetos as a 14-storey mammoth lodged in the dense urban fabric.
+These case studies are accompanied by the Social Archive that recorded the voices, stories and visual testimonials of Sesc users during the XII International Architecture Biennial of São Paulo in 2019.